Emergency Pet Facility

 In 2017 DVIP renovated a room in our emergency shelter, that has access to our backyard, to include two separate rooms with Dutch doors for larger animals and a separate space with three small pet havens.
 The entire space was built with special venting and bathing facilities to accommodate our furriest victim-survivors.
 Cooper’s House also includes a comfy couch and decor for victim-survivors and their pet(s) to enjoy time together.
 We provide safe shelter to approximately 20 pets a year at Cooper’s House and assist with fostering larger animals such as pigs, horses, and ostriches throughout our service region.

 In 2022 Cooper’s House expanded to provide outside kennels and dog runs within the backyard of our emergency shelter.
 The Cooper’s House and the outdoor expansion project were made possible through the generosity of an anonymous donor, Red Rover, and Forever Green Garden Center.
 The outside play space is located safely adjacent to the youth play area, which allows pets to have more space and time to play outdoors and interact with their family.

-DVIP’s Historical Commitment to Family Pets:
+DVIP’s Historical Commitment to Fostering Pets

 How can I help?

-Other helpful items will include leashes, collars, portable kennels, litter boxes, toys, food/water bowls, bedding and towels.
+Throughout the year we will need donations of money for services, dog food, cat food, and pet deposits.
+Other helpful items will include leashes, collars, portable kennels, litter boxes, toys, food/water bowls, bedding, and towels.